Are You Immune To Coronavirus If You've Had It & Recovered?

 But as of now, there's no easy answer to the immunity question.
 Just this past week, CityMD mistakenly told 15,000 people who had tested positive for coronavirus antibodies that they were now immune to COVID-19.
 The statement was deemed misleading, and CityMD has since changed their messaging, according to CNBC.

-Dr. Fauci also said that as of now, we don't know what antibody titer (a measurement of how much antibody an organism produces) is required for a person to be considered immune.
+Dr Fauci also said that as of now, we don't know what antibody titre (a measurement of how much antibody an organism produces) is required for a person to be considered immune.
 We also don't know how long immunity would persist after recovery.

 Advertisement